antonio-f/YOLO_car_detection/README.md

 # YOLO Car Detection

-Works on a conda environment with TensorFlow 1.14.0 + Keras.
+Week 3 project from Coursera's "Convolutional Neural Networks" course (DeepLearning.AI Deep Learning Specialization, 2018).
+Tested on a conda environment with TensorFlow 1.14.0 + Keras.

 Important: you have to put the file `yolo.h5` in the model_data folder.
 The file is ~196MB and can be obtained following these instructions: